Close

 How to fix your hacked website

-Take site offline immediately
+Take the site offline immediately

 To prevent damage to your brand and reputation, contact your web developer and take your site offline immediately.
 Better to have nothing there, than a fraudulent or malware-infested site.

-A possible short-term solution is to redirect your site to a simple HTML page on another server.
-Inform your visitors that your website may have been compromised but that you are working to protect their data and fix the problem.
+A good short-term solution is to redirect your site to a simple HTML page on another server.
+On this page, inform your visitors that your website was compromised but that you are working to protect their data and fix the problem.

 Restore from backup

-Restore your site to the newest backup before your files were compromised.
+Once you identify when and how the hack occurred, restore your site to the newest backup before your files were compromised.

 If you make a lot of changes to your site, you might lose work restoring to a backup.
 Losing work is always painful, but the fix is much less painful than getting breached again.